Tuesday's primaries a test of Trump's influence, hold potential for upsets: A look at the races to watch

-Several states will hold primary elections on Aug.
-7, including some contests that could prove pivotal in determining which party controls the Senate next year.
+Several states are holding primary elections Tuesday, including some contests that could prove pivotal in determining which party controls the Senate next year.

 The Ohio race and others could put Trump’s influence to the test.
 Read on for a preview of some of the major elections on Tuesday.